adam-mcdaniel/sage/README.md

   </p>
 </div>

-Sage is licensed under the [MIT License](LICENSE), and has been under development since 4/20/2022.
+Sage is licensed under the [MIT License](LICENSE), and has been under development since April 2022.

 ## Why Sage?